 Diversity is on the rise onscreen

 2017’s Hollywood Diversity report demonstrated clear gains in the number of roles played by minorities and women, with minorities landing 11.4% of all television roles.
-Television is making strides in ethnic diversity, with major networks featuring shows like Fresh of the Boat, “blackish,” Empire and Atlanta, which almost exclusively feature minority casts.
-In 2018, Sandra Oh was the first actor of Asian descent to ever be nominated for lead actress in a drama.
-The surprise hit of the all-Asian film Crazy Rich Asians also shows that audiences are embracing on-screen diversity.
+Television is making strides in ethnic diversity, with major networks featuring shows like Fresh of the Boat, “blackish,” One Day at a Time, Empire and Atlanta, which almost exclusively feature minority casts.
+In 2018, Sandra Oh was the first actor of Asian descent to ever be nominated for lead actress in a drama, and she followed up in 2019 with the historic Golden Globe win.
+The surprise hit of the 2018 all-Asian film Crazy Rich Asians also shows that audiences are embracing on-screen diversity.

 African American films and actors had a big year at the 2017 Academy Awards and Golden Globes, with nominations for African-American lead actors in Moonlight and Fences.
 At the Globes, the hip-hop comedy, Atlanta, nabbed awards for Best Television Series (Musical or Comedy) and for best actor in a television series.
 It’s main creator and actor, Donald Glover, was also nominated for a 2018 Emmy, alongside fellow African-American actors from “blackish,” Anthony Anderson and Tracee Ellis Ross, for best actors in a comedy.